top of page

 by Francesco Langer

 For this series, I explored the city of Berlin to find inspiration for a new work.
-What I always appreciate in Berlin are the many parks and beautiful avenues with lots of trees.
+What I've always appreciated about Berlin are its many parks and beautiful tree-lined avenues.
+So I began visiting trees in places I often frequented during my childhood.

-Sometimes I have to hesitate to think leaves how they are.
-It is easy to intervene and impose one's will on a thing.
-But I have the feeling that we lose a lot of doing that.
-Some thinks need time to develop organically and questioning them to much sometimes end mostly having doubts.
-Go with the flow and let think go.
+Sometimes I hesitate to let things be.
+It's easy to intervene and impose your will on something.
+But I feel we lose a lot that way.
+Some things need time to develop organically, and questioning them too much often leads to mostly doubt.
+Sometimes it's better to go with the flow and let things go.

-Finding the beauty in natural grown structures give me the opportunity to stop judging aesthetics or functional aspects and concentrate on exploring my surroundings and focus on the process of glassmaking.
+Finding beauty in naturally grown structures gives me the opportunity to stop evaluating aesthetic or functional aspects and concentrate on exploring my surroundings and focusing on the process of glassmaking.

 UNITY